-10. Noncompliance
+11. Noncompliance

-- Failure to comply with the reasonable directives, verbal or written, of university officials, student staff or law enforcement officers acting in performance of their duties, including failure to identify one-self when requested to do so - b.
-Failure to comply with or complete assigned conduct sanctions or mandated educational interventions - violation of terms of any interim action or exclusionary order imposed by the University including no contact directives, no-trespass notices, building, or campus ban or restriction, removal from university housing, interim suspension, or emergency removal - d.
+- Failure to comply with the reasonable directives, verbal or written, of university officials, student staff, or law enforcement officers acting in performance of their duties, including failure to identify oneself - b.
+Failure to comply with or complete assigned conduct sanctions or mandated educational interventions - Violation of terms of any interim action or exclusionary order imposed by the University including no contact directives, no-trespass notices, building, or campus ban

+- or restriction, removal from university housing, interim suspension, or emergency removal - d.
 Violation of terms stipulated with disciplinary probation, university housing probation, or deferred university suspension status

-11. Obstruction with the University Conduct System
+12. Obstruction with the University Conduct System